-Different Types of Argument
+Different types of argument

-Ground Rules.
 Let’s establish some ground rules based on what we looked at so far.
 An academic argument:

 i. begins with an arguable premise or claim.
 Undergraduate essays usually ask students to write about a subject that involves exploring different points of view or comparing and contrasting.
 For example: ‘Discuss the portrayal of the themes of love and power in two of the Shakespeare plays we have studied this term’.